choe-hyonsu-gabrielle/corsair/README.md

 # corsair
-A lightweight concordance view for NIKL "Modu" Corpora.
+A lightweight concordance tool for NIKL "Modu" Corpora.

 ### Requirements